Incentive-Aligned Multi-Source LLM Summaries: Experimental details

 In addition, we present the fluency and source score results for the NQ dataset.
 Table~\ref{tab:fluency_nq} shows that our method consistently improves textual similarity to the reference answer.
 Table~\ref{tab:source_scores_nq} details the calculated source reliability scores, confirming a clear separation between reliable and unreliable sources across all settings.

 \textbf{Results on ClashEval}

 On the ClashEval dataset, the performance gap between our method and the baselines is even more stark.
 Baseline methods struggle significantly, with answer accuracies often in the single or low double digits.
-In contrast, TTS consistently achieves over 68
+In contrast, TTS consistently achieves over 68\% answer accuracy, demonstrating its effectiveness in handling the challenging, multi-domain nature of this benchmark.

 The corresponding fluency and source score results for the ClashEval dataset are presented in Table~\ref{tab:fluency_clash} and Table~\ref{tab:source_scores_clash}, respectively.
 The trends are consistent with those observed on NQ.